kusti8/proton-native/docs/README.md

 ## Why?

-On mobile, it used to be hard to build beatiful cross-platform apps.
+On mobile, it used to be hard to build beautiful cross-platform apps.
 Then React Native came along, giving us a seamless way to build user interfaces and manage state in code, all while doing it cross platform.

 On desktop, there is no such tool.
 You can create a GUI using something like Qt, but for people who are used to the React workflow and JSX, there currently isn't an alternative.